dwhiteheadCEI/intro-to-openai-development/labs/lab4-using-models.md

   )
   response.stream_to_file(speech_file_path)

 This response is going to return a .mp3 file to our specified folder.
-Check [this page](https://platform.openai.com/docs/guides/text-to-speech) for supported voices as well as file output types.
+Check [this page](https://platform.openai.com/docs/guides/text-to-speech) for supported voices as well as supported file output types.

 Now run the following commands:
     cd lab-files